The runscatter

 or0

-ignores this filter.- show_batches
+ignores this filter.- show_reference_lines

-- show_control_limits
+- ref_qc_types

 NA

-Width of the mean and SD lines
+Width of the reference lines.

-Color of the batch shaded areas
+Color of the trend curve.

 - cols_page

-Number of columns per page
+Number of columns per page.

 - specific_page

-Integer, show/save a specific page number.
+Show/save a specific page number only.

 NA

-plots/saves all pages.- y_label_text
+plots/saves all pages.- page_orientation

-Override the default y-axis label text
+Override the default y-axis label text.

 - show_progress

-Logical, whether to show a progress bar
+Logical, whether to show a progress bar.